Top of Page

 (minutes or hours).
 This is a known limitation arising from Microsoft's

-virtualization of the timing scheme on newer operating systems.
+virtualization of the timing scheme on those operating systems.

 When performing a remote upgrade of a software component using Manager,